 Physical Disability and Music Therapy

 A majority of the musicing in the session is improvisational, spontaneous and on many occasions initiated by Marcos as he utilises a range of instruments including his own voice.
 We have fun in the sessions and Marcos has shown huge development in a number of areas.
-Marcos has improved hugely in his ability to imitate the name of the support worker, words such as “music”, “today” and “hello”, that have become clearer over time.
-He shouts as loud as he can in music therapy which is great to hear and good to know that he is clearly very enthusiastic to participate and lead elements of the session.
-Marcos pushes himself continuously and this is observed as his face and hands sweat, it has been mentioned that his physical exertion is higher than when he is involved in high intensity physical activities such as Taekwondo, so it really goes to show how keen he is to be in music therapy.
+Marcos’s speech has improved hugely with words such as “music”, “today” and “hello”, that have become clearer over time.
+He shouts as loud as he can in music therapy which is a clear indication he enjoys participating and leading the sessions.
+Marcos pushes himself continuously and this is observed as his face and hands sweat.
+It has been noted that his physical exertion is higher it Music Therapy than when he is involved in high intensity physical activities such as Taekwondo, so it really goes to show how enthusiastic he is in music therapy.

 ⦁ Vocalising words e.g hello, names, music.

-⦁ use of hands and arms to play percussion instruments e.g cymbal, drums
+⦁ Use of hands and arms to play percussion instruments e.g cymbal and drums.

 ⦁ Using hands to play guitar and piano.